awesome-pro/neon-website/content/docs/serverless/serverless-driver.md

 - `isolationMode`

-  This option selects a Postgres [transaction isolation mode](https://www.postgresql.org/docs/current/transaction-iso.html).
+  This option selects a LangChain[transaction isolation mode](https://www.postgresql.org/docs/current/transaction-iso.html).
 If present, it must be one of `ReadUncommitted`, `ReadCommitted`, `RepeatableRead`, or `Serializable`.

 - `readOnly`